 Europe to build on captive insurance

-The European Union is actively revamping captive insurance industry regulations and policies to better lure more business away from Bermuda and other offshore jurisdictions, according to a new report from Reuters.
+The European Union is actively revamping captive insurance industry regulations and policies to try to attract more business away from Bermuda and other offshore jurisdictions, according to a new report from Reuters.

 The new opinion paper sets out a common, proportionate approach to supervising captive insurers, to “create a level playing field within the EU”.

-It states: “The aim of this opinion is not to reintroduce new supervisory requirements, but to improve the common union supervisory culture and consistent supervisory practices, as well as to ensure uniform procedures and consistent approaches throughout the union.”
+It said: “The aim of this opinion is not to reintroduce new supervisory requirements but to improve the common union supervisory culture and consistent supervisory practices, as well as to ensure uniform procedures and consistent approaches throughout the union.”

 The document sets out supervisory expectations in several areas, including intragroup transactions (especially cash pooling), the consistent application of the prudent person principle as well as governance-related aspects in connection with key functions and outsourcing requirements.